 The design process began with wireframes and a rudimentary prototype to plan the layout and navigation.

-Moving forward, there were several challenges faced when designing the augmented reality experience.
-First, with the user's environment serving as the backdrop, text legibility was a concern.
-To account for this, first a white box was added behind text.
-Later, a solid background was used on all pages not featuring augmented reality, and the screens making use of AR featured a tan color box.
+Later, there were some challenges when designing the AR experience.
+First, with the mix of design elements and the user's environment, text legibility was a concern.
+I first added a partial-page backdrop behind text.
+Later, a full-page background was used on all pages not featuring augmented reality, and the backdrop was only used on pages where AR was required.

 CN Vision is meant to be fun and a bit goofy to increase engagement.
 The homunculus, which serves as a reward for a high score, is the primary mechanism for this.
 The character remains unseen until the quiz is complete, but it is hinted at through the progress bar.
 This also provides instant feedback on quiz answers.

-Our first working prototype of Explore Pathways Mode involved the target image and the pathways displayed on top of a white box for visibility.
-However, we realized that this approach was not leveraging the power of AR, and in fact was adding an additional step (pointing your camera at the target image) for the user with no added benefit.
-To remedy this, we began by removing the white background box.
-Next, instead of displaying the target image on the user's phone or tablet, we displayed an outline of the head with a semi-opaque fill as well as the pathways, providing a configurable layered effect.
+The first prototype of Explore Pathways Mode involved the target image and the pathways displayed on top of a white box for visibility.
+However, I realized that this approach wasn't leveraging the power of AR, and in fact was adding an additional step (pointing your camera at the target image) for the user with no added benefit.
+To remedy this, I first removed the white background box.
+Next, instead of displaying the target image on the user's phone or tablet, I displayed an outline of the head with a semi-opaque fill as well as the pathways, providing a configurable layered effect.
 See the before and after below.

 In user testing, participants would state that they felt this layered effect was beneficial to their visualization and learning.